By: Raymond J. Kotwicki, MD, MPH, Charles B. West Chief Medical Officer

 OCD is a chronic illness.
 By engaging in evidence-based mental health treatment, individuals with OCD can control the symptoms and manage the associated disability.
 A combination of evidence-based therapy and medications is effective for about 70 percent of individuals.

 Like many mental illnesses, symptoms of OCD may wax and wane over time.
-Life transitions, significant losses, or physical illnesses can exacerbate OCD symptoms, as can use of illicit drugs and even some over-the-counter medications and caffeine.
+Life transitions, significant losses, or physical illnesses can exacerbate OCD symptoms, as can the use of illicit drugs and even some over-the-counter medications and caffeine.

 One of the goals of psychotherapy for OCD is to help patients learn skills that they can use to prevent the escalation of OCD symptoms and to learn how to ask for help and support when needed.
 Treatment for OCD should involve family members, educators, and other individuals in the patient’s support system to ensure that everyone is encouraging healthy thoughts and behaviors instead of unintentionally reinforcing the cycle of obsessions and compulsions through reassurance.